phoenixframework/phoenix_live_view/guides/server/assigns-eex.md

     assign(socket, sum: socket.assigns.x + socket.assigns.y)

-Generally speaking, avoid accessing variables inside LiveViews.
-This also applies to the `assigns` variable, except when rendering another `.leex` template.
-In such cases, it is ok to pass the whole assigns, as LiveView will continue to perform change tracking in the called template:
+Generally speaking, avoid accessing variables inside LiveViews, as code that access variables is always executed on every render.
+This also applies to the `assigns` variable.
+The exception are variables introduced by Elixir's block constructs.

-    <%= render "sidebar.html", assigns %>

-Note that passing the `assigns` when rendering another `.leex` template with temporary assigns can cause unexpected behavior:

-    # `posts` is a temporary assign
-    <%= for post <- @posts do %>
-      <%= render "post.html", assigns %>

-In this case, any change to `assigns` will cause the temporary assign to reset to the default value.
-Instead you should only pass the required subset of `assigns` to `render/2`.

-Similarly, variables introduced by Elixir's block constructs are fine.
 For example, accessing the `post` variable defined by the comprehension below works as expected:

     <%= for post <- @posts do %>
       ...